Accommodation

 Find out more about the festival HERE.

-Disabled parking is available for blue badge holders.
+Parking is available on site.
+Disabled parking is also available for Blue Badge holders.

-Slieve Gullion Forest Park will be open each day, throughout the event, to the general public until 3pm.
+Yes.
+Slieve Gullion Forest Park will remain open to the general public until 3pm each day during the festival.

 For more information on Translink timetables and fares please visit www.translink.co.uk or call the Contact Centre on (028) 90 66 66 30.

-The forest trail can also be noisy at certain times.
+Please note the trail may also be noisy at times.

 There is a range of accommodation options available from family friendly hotels and B&Bs to self-catering and caravan parks.